chrmsantos/chainsaw/README.md

 4. The system applies all formatting steps sequentially.

 Note on header stamp:

 - Place an image at `assets\stamp.png` in the same folder as your .docx.
 If it's missing, the header image step is skipped automatically.

-- Place an image at `assets\stamp.png` in the same folder as your .docx.
-If it's missing, the header image step is skipped automatically.